oshko/task-list/README.md

-# TaskList
+# Task List

 This backend allows users to manage their workload.
 After making an account, a user will be able to create, read, update, and delete their tasks.

-A possible solution is on the **solution** branch of this repository.

 ## Database